coderofsalvation/lodash-fp-composition/README.md

 > Warning: Experimental

-## How does this library make code look?
+## How does this library makes my code look?

 ```
 var hasPassword       = _.get('password')